ADDPAID GENERAL TERMS AND CONDITIONS OF ASSIGNMENT AND USE (29 may 2019)

 If Amaro is unable to respond within that timeframe, Amaro will contact the person concerned to inform him/her of the reason for the delay and the timeframe within which it will be able to respond.

 In accordance with Article L-412-1 of the Luxembourg Consumer Code, any dispute relating to the interpretation, application and performance of the GTCSUs, along with any dispute relating to the use of the Site that is not resolved after a complaint sent to the other party, may be submitted for mediation by the Consumer Mediator (https://www.mediateurconsommation.lu) by the first party to take action.
 However, the mediation procedure shall not be applicable if the User is a professional and not a non-professional natural person.

 However, Users who are non-professional natural persons are informed that the dispute can only be examined by the Consumer Mediator if they can prove that they have sought to resolve the dispute directly with Amaro through a written complaint sent by registered letter with acknowledgement of receipt, and that the complaint was not resolved or no response to it was received.

-SUBJECT TO APPLICABLE PROVISIONS REGARDING JURISDICTION OR WITH RESPECT TO CONSUMERS, THE ONLY COMPETENT COURTS FOR DEALING WITH ANY DISPUTE RELATING TO THIS DOCUMENT SHALL BE THE PRAGUE CIVIL COURTS.
+SUBJECT TO APPLICABLE PROVISIONS REGARDING JURISDICTION OR WITH RESPECT TO CONSUMERS, THE ONLY COMPETENT COURTS FOR DEALING WITH ANY DISPUTE RELATING TO THIS DOCUMENT SHALL BE THE LUXEMBOURG CIVIL COURTS.